Skip to main content

 In some cases, only one spouse is on the legal title for the home or listed as the borrower on the mortgage.
 This happens frequently when one person purchases the home before the marriage.

-But even if the home was acquired during the marriage, sometimes only one name ends on all the paperwork.
-This often occurs for financial reasons—only one spouse qualified for the mortgage at the time.
+However, sometimes, only one spouse’s name ends up on all the paperwork, even when the home was acquired jointly during the marriage.
+This often occurs for financial reasons, like only one spouse being qualified for the mortgage at the time.

 Should I Sell the House Before Divorce?